jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 -   create fetch Data hook
 -   call serverless function for high score data

-### Create If Score is in the Top 10

--   create new GET endpoint
--   implement logic to determine whether a score is in the top 10

 ### Create Save High Score Serverless Function